soundbites/mocker-rsa/readme.md

     }
 ```

-If you want to apply a global delay to, an interceptor can be used like so (defined directly in the Application.module() function):
+If you want to apply a global delay to all resources, an interceptor can be used like so (defined directly in the Application.module() function):

 ```
 intercept(ApplicationCallPipeline.Call) {